Bloomsday Run: jj21k

 Having figured out a route and talked to a few runners it seemed like a nice route to run on Bloomsday, but so what and what next?

 Dublin is full of readers and runners.
 And lots of Joyce scholars and lots of would-be scholars.
 But what of those with a passing interest, who like the City, are interested in Joyce and like to run about a bit.
 There are fun runners and there are casual readers.
 What if we could get some people to run more and some to read more?
 So the idea of the quiz was born.

 The idea is that the winner of the race would not necessarily be the fastest runner or the most knowledgeable scholar.
 Rather it would be someone who combined a little of both.
 So a handicap was born.

 A half marathon is just over 21k in distance.
 So I set 21 questions each relating to the route and Joyce’s life and works…there is more to life than just Ulysses.
 The idea is that you run the route, rest and then do a quiz.
 You can pick easy or hard questions…and for every easy question you get right you get a minute off your time and for every hard question you get three minutes off.
 It all adds a little fun to the proceedings.

 Paul Sweeney and I ran the route.
 Paul was really just helping me along and had run a full marathon two days before Bloomsday so kept with my pace.
 But if he ran it freely he would have finished easily 21 minutes or more before me.
 But in theory, I could catch him on the quiz…either way we would retire to the pub and have some fun.
 I would train to get faster and he would read more.

 Since setting and running the Ulysses 21k course I have made numerous other runs.
-These have been tuned into blogposts about singular subjects.
+These have been turned into blogposts about singular subjects.
 Whilst I have generally set out on these runs from work or home the intention is to develop a variety of runs, perhaps looped, of different lengths but each relating to Joyce related themes.